0

 Potassium nitrate K+ (Potassium) No NO3 (Nitrate) No

-Pure distilled water has 0 KH.
-If there are no other chemicals dissolved such water will have also have a pH of 7.
-As KH increases, the pH will increase as well.
+Pure distilled water has a KH of 0.
+If there are no other chemicals dissolved, such water will also have a pH of 7.
+As the KH increases, the pH will also increase.

 Does adding CO2 change the KH?

-Addition (or removal) of CO2 to a solution does not change its alkalinity, since the net reaction produces the same number of equivalents of positively contributing species (H+) as negative contributing species (HCO3 and/or CO3).
-Adding CO2 to the solution lowers its pH, but does not affect alkalinity.
+Adding (or removing) CO2 to a solution does not change its alkalinity because the net reaction produces the same number of equivalents of positively contributing species (H+) as negatively contributing species (HCO3 and/or CO3).
+Adding CO2 to the solution lowers its pH but does not affect its alkalinity.

-KH has no innate value to most plants (some plants can use carbonates as a Carbon source and will grow better in higher KH water when deprived of other carbon sources, but this it is very energy intensive for the plant to extract carbon from carbonates rather than CO2).
-It's sole purpose if any, is as a buffer to prevent tank water from getting overly acidic.
-Bacteria consumes it in small amounts as part of the ammonia oxidation process.
+KH has no intrinsic value to most plants (some plants can use carbonates as a carbon source and will grow better in higher KH water when deprived of other carbon sources, but this is very energy intensive for the plant to extract carbon from carbonates rather than CO2).
+It's only purpose, if any, is as a buffer to prevent the tank water from becoming too acidic.
+Bacteria consume it in small amounts as part of the ammonia oxidation process.

-When it is mentioned in the hobby that an aquatic plant requires "Softwater" it generally means that the plant requires low KH, this would usually also result in a low pH.
-However, it is the Carbonate hardness that matters.
-Having a low pH, by for example, super saturating higher KH water with CO2 - does not allow one to grow species that require softwater.
-You need to actually have low KH values.
+When it is said in the hobby that an aquatic plant requires "soft water", this usually means that the plant requires a low KH, which would usually result in a low pH.
+However, it is the carbonate hardness that is important.
+If you have a low pH, for example by over-saturating higher KH water with CO2, you will not be able to grow species that require soft water.
+You really need low KH.

-Eriocaulon quinquangulare and 'Blood vomit' are softwater plants that require very low KH ranges (< 3dKH) to grow well.
+Eriocaulon quinquangulare and 'Blood vomit' are soft water plants that require very low KH ranges (less than 3dKH) to grow well.

-Many more sensitive freshwater fish species may have the same preference for lower or higher KH ranges, although the majority of commercially bred common ornamental fish function well through a large range (i.e. 1 to 10dkh).
-If you are intending to breed specific species, checking up on their requirements before hand is important.
+Many more sensitive freshwater fish species may have the same preference for lower or higher KH ranges, although the majority of commercially bred common ornamental fish function well over a wide range (i.e. 1 to 10dkh).
+If you intend to breed certain species, it is important to research their requirements beforehand.

-Your tank needs to take into consideration both the requirements of both livestock and plants.
+Your aquarium needs to take into account the needs of both animals and plants.

-KH has a significant impact on livestock osmoregulation, and should not be changed rapidly for sensitive species such as ornamental dwarf shrimps.
-A 3dKH swing in KH value is significant enough to stress sensitive livestock.
-When purchasing such livestock, it makes sense to get them from a dealer with similar water parameters to your own.
+KH has a significant effect on osmoregulation in animals and should not be changed rapidly for sensitive species such as ornamental dwarf shrimp.
+A 3dKH change in KH is significant enough to stress sensitive animals.
+When purchasing such animals, it is advisable to buy them from a retailer with similar water parameters to your own.

-If you need to prioritize one parameter to keep stable; keep the KH stable.
+If you have to prioritise one parameter to keep stable, keep KH stable.

-Managing water parameters well allows one to keep sensitive livestock in a planted tank.
+Good management of water parameters will allow you to keep sensitive animals in a planted tank.

-In well maintained planted tank setups - this almost never happens.
-Aquasoil tanks regularly have measurable KH levels of 1 dKH and below and thousands of tanks are run well this way without additional buffering.
-This mirrors the softwater states of many rivers/lakes - which often have pH ranges 6 and below.
-The accumulation of carbon dioxide over night and the subsequent depletion of CO2 during the light window causes pH in such natural lakes/river to vary more than 1 full point over a 6 hour window (dawn to noon).
-There is no advantage or need to add buffers to have 2 or 3 dKH in a tank unless your specific livestock requires it.
+In well maintained, planted tank setups - this almost never happens.
+Aquasoil tanks regularly have measurable KH levels of 1 dKH and below, and thousands of tanks are well run this way without additional buffering.
+This reflects the soft water conditions of many rivers/lakes - which often have pH ranges of 6 and below.
+The accumulation of carbon dioxide overnight and the subsequent depletion of CO2 during the light window will cause the pH in such natural lakes/rivers to vary by more than 1 full point over a 6 hour window (dawn to midday).
+There is no benefit or need to add buffers to have 2 or 3 dKH in a tank unless your specific livestock require it.

-Aquasoil tanks in softwater countries often run at 1dKH or less (as does the 2Hr Farm tank shown above), as the peat content of aquasoils absorb most of the available carbonates in water.
-Tropica fish/shrimp from softwater environments thrive in such a setting.
+Aquasoil tanks in soft water countries are often run at 1dKH or less (as is the 2Hr Farm tank shown above), as the peat content of Aquasoils absorbs most of the available carbonates in the water.
+Soft water Tropica fish/shrimp will thrive in such an environment.

 Raising and Lowering KH levels in a tank

-KH levels in most hobbyists tanks are determined by what is available in their tap water.
-As with most soluble minerals, it is easier to add them into the tank water than remove them.
-The most common way to have softer water is by process it through an RO (Reverse osmosis unit) - such units can be costly so folks should ask whether do they really require very soft water to run their tanks.
+KH levels in most hobbyists' tanks are determined by what is available in their tap water.
+As with most soluble minerals, it is easier to add them to the tank water than to remove them.
+The most common way to get softer water is to run it through an RO (reverse osmosis) unit - such units can be expensive, so people should ask themselves if they really need very soft water to run their tanks.

-Aquasoils generally contain peat and will lower KH of the water - however, this buffering does not last forever (a few months if the water is moderately hard).
+Aquasoils usually contain peat and will lower the KH of the water - however this buffering does not last forever (a few months if the water is moderately hard).

 Water softeners used by the public generally do not produce lower KH water.
-Such ion exchange devices generally exchange Calcium ions for Sodium or Potassium - and have little impact on the carbonate hardness of the water.
-These softeners lower GH (general hardness) rather than KH.
-This means that using such water softeners does not then allow one to grow/keep plants/livestock that require soft water.
+Such ion exchangers generally exchange calcium ions for sodium or potassium - and have little effect on the carbonate hardness of the water.
+These softeners reduce GH (general hardness) rather than KH.
+This means that using such softeners will not allow you to grow/maintain plants/animals that require soft water.

-Astute hobbyists can deplete KH in the water column by dosing HCL (Hydrochloric acid).
-However, this needs to be controlled carefully - we would not recommend this for the inexperienced.
+Clever hobbyists can reduce the KH in the water column by dosing HCL (hydrochloric acid).
+However, this must be carefully controlled and is not recommended for the inexperienced.

 Raising KH levels in the tank is easy.
 In a planted tank this is best done by adding Potassium bi-carbonate/carbonate.
 The potassium functions as fertilizer for plants as well.